 The district Rotary Foundation committee chair may be appointed for another three-year term, with the agreement of the governors under whom the chair will serve.
-If possible, this post should be filled by a past district governor.
-(It cannot be filled by the current governor.)
+If possible, this post should be filled by a past district governor (not the current governor).
 A district does not have access to its District Designated Fund until the chair is appointed.
-The chair serves under the leadership of the district governor, and decisions on the use of the District Designated Fund must reflect the decisions of the district Rotary Foundation committee, which is composed of its subcommittee chairs.
-The subcommittee chairs, listed below, are appointed annually by the district governor under whom they will serve:
+The chair serves under the leadership of the district governor, and decisions on the use of the District Designated Fund must reflect the decisions of the district Rotary Foundation committee.
+Each district governor appoints chairs for the PolioPlus, grants, fundraising, and stewardship subcommittees, who serve during the governor's year in office only.